NaluKit/malio/README.md

 @Email
 ```

-The annotation accepts a String value of the minimal value that is allowed for the field - if the value is not null.
+The annotation check the value of the field for a formal valid email address - if the value is not null.

 This annotation can only be used on fields of type **String**.